BDC Hamburger Icon

 8. Include accurate subject lines.

-Accurate email subject lines are essential for respecting your customer’s time.
-If you write misleading, unclear or irrelevant subject lines, you’re wasting your subscribers’ time and you’re more likely to appear unprofessional.
+Accurate email subject lines are essential.
+If you write misleading, unclear or irrelevant subject lines, you’re wasting your subscribers’ time and may come across as unprofessional.

-Ensure your subject lines are as clear and specific as possible.
+Ensure your subject lines are clear, concise and as specific as possible.

 Did You Know?Did you know